sbtourist/nimrod/README.md

 and the metric type followed by a dot and the metric name (i.e. log1.gauge.requests).
 * "metric.factor" (quoting is mandatory): sampling factor for metrics, defined in the same way as metric.frequency.

+Finally, the http server can be configured with the following options:

+    server {
+        port : http_server_port
+        max-busy-requests : max_number_of_concurrent_requests_after_which_server_returns_503
+    }

+More specifically:

+* port: the port the http server listens to (mandatory).
+* max-busy-requests: the max number of concurrent busy requests allowed by the server prior to returning "service unavailable" (503 HTTP status code); this is an advanced configuration option to be used to prevent flooding the server with long-running requests (optional).

 ## Startup

-The Nimrod metrics server can be easily started as follows (replace "version" with the actual Nimrod version and "8000" with you port of choice):
+The Nimrod metrics server can be easily started as follows:

-    $> java -cp nimrod-version-standalone.jar nimrod.web.startup 8000
+    $> java -cp nimrod-version-standalone.jar nimrod.core.startup

-This will start the Nimrod web server and log processing activity.
+This will start the Nimrod http server and the log processing threads.

-Please note that Nimrod must be started on the same machine hosting the logs, in order to listen to and process them.
+Please note Nimrod must be started on the same machine hosting the logs (either where they originated or where they have been moved to by tools like Syslog), in order to listen to and process them.

 ## Log files querying and management